-Summer is upon us, which means we can expect hot temperatures and stormy weather.
+As summer approaches, we can expect some hot temperatures and stormy weather.
 Unfortunately, these storms can potentially bring destructive wind, rain, lightning, and hail.
-The right home insurance policy can help you cover the costs of repairing any unexpected damages to your house, but what about for things surrounding your home, such as gardens and trees?
-We uncover insurance answers to these questions and provide some options for protecting your outside oasis.
+The right home insurance policy can help you cover the costs of repairing any unexpected damages to your house, but what about damage to things surrounding your home, such as gardens and trees?
+We uncover the answers to these insurance questions and provide some options for protecting your outside oasis.

-This is an important question to ask your broker as insurance coverage varies from one insurance provider to another.
-Certain coverage considers plants, shrubs, and trees as part of your property and weather related damage is covered under your home insurance policy.
+If you are a proud gardener with ornamental trees, shrubs or prize-winning roses, this is an important question to ask your broker, as insurance coverage varies from one insurance provider to another.
+Certain coverage includes plants, shrubs, and trees as part of your property and weather-related damage is covered under your home insurance policy.
 On the other hand, you can purchase “add-on” policies specific to your garden and trees.
-In an effort to best meet your needs, discuss with your broker and keep the following considerations in mind:
+To best meet your needs, discuss options with your broker and keep the following considerations in mind:

 Knowing that summer storms are inevitable, we offer a few protective measures to minimize damage to your garden and trees.